Malaria in 2026

 What we do

 MalarAI develops and applies high-resolution risk mapping, spatiotemporal modelling, and decision-support tools that integrate surveillance, climate, mobility, genomics, and environmental data to support targeted, evidence-based malaria elimination.
-Our pilot is focused on Zanzibar, in direct partnership with ZAMEP, with a framework designed to be transferable to other pre-elimination settings.
+Our tools are designed to be transferable across endemic settings, from island pre-elimination contexts to high-burden transmission settings.

-We are building an AutoML pipeline for near real-time data integration and analysis, enabling ZAMEP to move from reactive to proactive intervention strategies, identifying micro-sources and sinks, mapping importation corridors, and targeting resources precisely where transmission actually occurs.
+We are building an AutoML pipeline for near real-time data integration and analysis, enabling national malaria programmes to move from reactive to proactive intervention strategies, identifying micro-sources and sinks, mapping importation corridors, tracking the spread of drug and insecticide resistance, and targeting resources precisely where transmission actually occurs.

 How we work